mdrexel/Drexel.Loggers/README.md

   [ILogger](https://docs.microsoft.com/en-us/dotnet/core/extensions/logging) or [Serilog](https://serilog.net/), that
   more readily address the actual "logging" - that is, writing things out to disk or an event sink.
 * It introduces a new convention developers must understand before they can contribute to a code-base using it.
-* Because logging forces operations to roll up before they can be logged, events are delayed until the operation completes - or, if an operation is interrupted (ex. by an unexpected exception), events may be lost.
+* Because using results forces operations to roll up before they can be logged, events are delayed until the operation completes - or, if an operation is interrupted (ex. by an unexpected exception), events could be lost.

 ## Theory of Operation
-A C# application is, in essence, a series of method-calls that are themselves composed of method-calls.
+A C# application is essentially a series of method-calls.
 Ignoring the application entry point and other CLR hooks, everything that happens over the lifetime of a C# application is just methods calling other methods.
 When using `Drexel.Loggers`, methods that can produce events return an `IActionResult` or `IFuncResult<T>`.
-These interfaces encapsulate:
+These interfaces
+encapsulate:
 * The success or failure state of the method call.
 * The events that occurred during the course of the method call.
 * The result of the method call, if one exists.